 Many product teams over-optimize for power users and neglect the rest of their user base.
 While others ignore their power users, and in doing so alienate the very people who are gaining the most value from their product who they could have learned from.
 Both teams are falling into the power user trap.

 There’s a balance to be had.
-What you need to do is deeply understand who your power users are and why, and then incorporate them into your broader product strategy.
-That way you ensure you’re making the most of your power users - nurturing them while harnessing their enthusiasm to propel your business forward, but leading your product in a healthy direction.
+What you need to do is deeply understand who your power users are and why and then incorporate them into your broader product strategy.
+That way, you ensure you’re making the most of your power users - nurturing them while harnessing their enthusiasm to propel your business forward while leading your product in a healthy direction.